How to Build a PDF Viewer and Annotator in Vue.js with Dynamsoft Document Viewer

 Dynamsoft Document Viewer is an SDK providing a set of viewers for document images.
 We can use it to incorporate PDF creating, viewing and annotating into our web apps.
-In this article, we are going to write a demo with Vue.
+In this article, we are going to build a fully functional PDF viewer and annotator with Vue.

 Create a new Vue + TypeScript project with Vite: